robert-hizen/station_hmi/README.md

 # station-lcd

-UI for Raspberry Pi with GC9A01-based LCD and serial connection to Arduino.
+UI for Raspberry Pi with GC9A01-based LCD and serial connection to Arduino. you can download dependecies from requirments.txt file you must be use **spi** protocol
+`pip install -r requirments.txt`
 ### TFT Module GCA901
 ![TFT Moudile GCA901](/template/picture/TFT.jpg)
 ### Rasberry pi 4b